How to Use a Rowing Machine Even If You’re a Total Beginner

 Before you pick up the handle and start rowing, there are a few things you need to set up on the machine itself to position yourself for success.

-Strap Yourself In—Correctly
+Strap Yourself In Correctly

 Every rowing machine is going to have adjustable footplates, which is where you strap in your feet at the front of the rower.
-“The ideal footplate position should allow for the strap to be secure over the widest part of your shoe,” explains Peloton Row instructor Katie Wang.
+“The ideal footplate position should allow for the strap to be secure over the widest part of your shoe,” explains Peloton instructor Katie Wang.
 This will allow your heels to come up a little (if needed based on your flexibility) when you’re at the catch, or the front part of the stroke, while keeping the balls of your feet securely pressed onto the footplate the entire time.
+“Most people can make two different footplate settings work, so I like to say when in doubt pull the footplate a little lower,” Katie adds.

-Whether or not you need to set your resistance ahead of time is going to vary based on the rower you use.
-Some rowing machines, including most that you would find in a gym or other public setting, have a damper on the front of the machine that determines the resistance that you’ll want to position before you begin rowing.
 “I recommend keeping your damper between a 3 and 5 for the best workout,” suggests Katie.
 “It's a common misconception that the higher the damper setting the harder the workout, but that's not the case.
 What I love about rowing is at the end of the day we are creating the intensity and resistance by the power of our stroke.
 So the harder we row, the more resistance we will feel even at those lower dampers.”

 Another boon: Keeping your damper lower will allow you to maintain proper form as you start to row at higher stroke rates (or move faster up and down the slide), which will minimize your risk of injury as well as engage all the proper muscles so you can achieve that total body workout.

-Set an Intention For Your Session
+Set an Intention or Pace Target for Your Session

 What Do the On-Screen Metrics Mean?